ropensci/ramlegacy/README.md

 -   [Package source code on Github](https://github.com/kshtzgupta1/ramlegacy)
 -   [**Submit Bugs and feature requests**](https://github.com/kshtzgupta1/ramlegacy/issues)

-`ramlegacy` is an R package that supports caching and reading in different versions (including older ones) of the RAM Legacy Stock Assessment Data Base, an online compilation of stock assessment results for commercially exploited marine populations from around the world.
+`ramlegacy` is an R package that supports caching and reading in different versions of the RAM Legacy Stock Assessment Data Base, an online compilation of stock assessment results for commercially exploited marine populations from around the world.
 More information about the database can be found [here.](http://ramlegacy.org)

 What does `ramlegacy` do?
 -------------------------

 -   Provides a function `download_ramlegacy()`, to download all the available versions of the RAM Legacy Stock Assessment Excel Database as RDS objects.
 This way once a version has been downloaded it doesn't need to be re-downloaded for subsequent analysis.
--   Supports reading in specified dataframes from any particular cached version of the database through a function called `load_ramlegacy()`
+-   Supports reading in the cached versions of the database through loading the package i.e. calling `library(ramlegacy)` and also by providing a function `load_ramlegacy()` to load any specified version.
--   Provides a function `ram_dir()` to view the path where the downloaded database is saved.
+-   Provides a function `ram_dir()` to view the path where the downloaded database was saved.

 Installation
 ------------